netz98/n98-magerun2/readme.rst

 """"

 Bash completion is available pre-generated, all commands and their respective options are availble on tab.
-To get completion for an otion type two dashes ("--") and then tab.
+To get completion for an option type two dashes ("--") and then tab.

 To install the completion files, copy **n98-magerun2.phar.bash** to your bash